 Finally, some fan motors and fans need oiling; some have sealed bearings.
 If recommended by your maintenance manual, oil the bearings according to the manufacturer’s directions.

-A blower that runs continuously may be caused by two things—the thermostat mounted on the wall or the limit switch located on the furnace just below the plenum (the box that distributes heated air to all the ducts).
-The limit switch is designed to shut off the furnace if the air in the plenum gets too hot.
+Two things can cause a blower to run continuously: the room thermostat or the limit switch located on the furnace just below the plenum (the box that distributes heated air to all the ducts).
+The limit switch shuts off the furnace if the air in the plenum gets too hot.